 Responsibility for digital services

-Content from previous versions of Norge.no is available via the open data catalogue http://data.norge.no/.
+Content from previous versions of Norge.no is available via the National Data Catalog, data.norge.no.
 The data includes national and local public authority information with related hierarchical structure data, contact information data and geographical location data.
-However, please note, this data is no longer updated by Difi.
+However, please note, this data is no longer updated by the Norwegian Digitalisation Agency.

 Cooperation point for public authorities

 Public authorities with digital services on Norge.no can check the running status and other information relating to their digital services via the cooperation point, Samarbeidsportalen.
-All public authorities which use the ID-port log-in system have access to this portal.
+All public authorities which use ID-porten log-in system have access to this portal.